 We also offer members the option of “vouching” for each other.
 Hosts who have enjoyed a guest can “vouch” for the guest by posting their remarks on the website.
 So far, I have not received any comments about any significant problems with any guests.
 One host did complain, however, that a guest was not interested in spending much time with the host.
 This, however, is a question of good guest-host communication rather than safety.

 While I have never read of any serious problems with hospitality exchanges, many people are reluctant to join out of fear for their safety.
-They don’t want strangers in their homes, or they are afraid of their safety in someone else’s home.
+They don’t want strangers in their homes or fear their safety in someone else’s home.

 While this concern is understandable, it isn’t really justified.
-You have to remember that most people involved in hospitality exchanges are also opening their homes to travelers.
+You have to remember that most people involved in hospitality exchanges also open their homes to travelers.
 They have opened themselves up to risk because they are both trustworthy and open to trusting other people.

-That said, if you are extremely concerned about safety, you should consider joining SERVAS since they require that all travelers must go through an interview.
+If you are extremely concerned about safety, you should consider joining SERVAS since they require that all travelers go through an interview.
 However, rest assured that you will be safe with any organization you choose.

 Regardless of which hospitality exchange program you choose, there are things you can do to help ensure safety.
 Couchsurfing has an excellent list of safety precautions, including:

 - After contacting a person, get their telephone number and make a telephone call.
 Make sure you get a photograph, and an address.
 Ask as many questions as you need.
 No one who is offering their couch to visitors should be afraid to provide this information.

 - Leave a copy with friends or family, next to your passport copy, with the date, address, and telephone number you are staying at.
 If you are traveling in a remote or dangerous area, you might consider registering with your embassy.
 You can usually do this via phone or email.